 Click here for a list of Kagan Workshops near you.

-Christi Brown has been in education for 18 years and has been an internationally certified Kagan Trainer for the last 5 years.
+Christi Brown has been in education for over 20 years and has been an internationally certified Kagan Trainer since 2003.
 She was Teacher of the Year for Berkley Elementary School, a Kagan Model School, in 2001.
 Christi received a Bachelor of Arts degree in Music, Master of Arts in teaching, and Master Class Level of Orff training from the University of Memphis, in Memphis Tennessee.
 She completed her Orff Apprenticeship at Eastman School of Music in Rochester, New York.
 She is a co-author of two music resource books: Cooperative Learning and Music and Match Mine: Music.
 Christi has worked with teachers in Spain, Singapore, Malaysia, Germany, Newfoundland, England, and all over the United States.
 Christi brings her boundless enthusiasm and practical teaching background into all of her dynamic trainings.

 "Christi was fantastic.
 Her background in teaching allowed her to really identify with us and give us ideas to implement in the class.
 She was full of energy and good humor.
 The students in the classroom loved the activities and were delighted to have you!"